 Green Patch camping area is located in stunning Booderee National Park at Jervis Bay.
 An amazing spot and hence why it makes the best camping spots in NSW and Australia.
 Booderee uses a wide range of activities in a pristine natural setting, including swimming, fishing and snorkelling; bushwalking and cycling; and boating.

-Websites at Green Patch are either drive-in or walk-in.
-Walk-in websites are not ideal for caravans or camper trailers.
-Parking spaces for walk-in websites are no further than 50 metres from tents.
+Sites at Green Patch are either drive-in or walk-in.
+Walk-in sites are not ideal for caravans or camper trailers.
+Parking spaces for walk-in sites are no further than 50 metres from tents.

 Facilities consist of toilets, freshwater, hot showers, and infant changing centers.
 Disabled toilet and shower centers are likewise provided.
 Electric and wood barbecues are offered in these locations.
 Fire wood is provided complimentary.